 Overall Shape

 One of the key distinctions on first glance of the Asian nose is that it should maintain an overall more triangular shape.
-In the adjacent photo diagrams, you can see that the Asian nose on the left has more of a triangular outline versus the Caucasian nose.
+In the below photo diagrams, you can see that the Asian nose on the left has more of a triangular outline versus the Caucasian nose.
 This more triangular shape to the Asian nose is a result of several factors that will be discussed in more detail below.
 It is real important when performing Asian rhinoplasty that your nose reshaping specialist be cognizant of this overall shape and careful to maintain this key ethnic feature.

 Bridge Height